32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 I developed it in an environment where I could code for just one or two hours a day.

 ## 📅 Future Development Schedule
+1st Quarter: Just keep creating and releasing (as of now)

+2nd Quarter: Improve my own skills

+3rd Quarter: Expand functionality

+4th Quarter: Undecided

-If BCH+ is useful to you, I'll prioritize 1.
-If it's unnecessary, I'll prioritize 2.
+If BCH+ is useful to you, I would consider switching the order of the 3rd and 2nd quarters.
-1. Functional upgrade
-2. Rewrite the source code to be more polished

 ※If I can develop at this level, I thought maybe I could quit being a baker and become a programmer, so I interviewed at several companies.
 The results were disastrous: "Why a query builder?
 Use Eloquant," "Write classes, not functions," "Don't manage your own source code.
 Use GitHub," "What?
 You've never used PHPUnit?"...